nic-dgl104-winter-2025/assignment-1-programming-articles-harmanpreet09/README.md

 6. Think About Edge Cases: Test how the code performs under unexpected conditions.
 # Code Examples and Reviews
 ## Refactoring for Efficiency (Source: Google Engineering Practices)
+The original code uses a for loop to sum an array, which works but is longer and less elegant.
+The improved version uses the reduce method, which is built into JavaScript and designed for exactly this kind of operation.
+It's more concise and typically easier to read, especially for developers familiar with modern JavaScript
 ```
 // Original
 function sumArray(arr) {